singhkpratham/geocompr/04-spatial-operations.md

 <!-- joining different types (e.g. points + polygons = geometry) -> save as GPKG? -->
 <!-- `merge()`; `st_interpolate_aw()` -->

-The result of this join has used a spatial operation to change the attribute data associated with simple features but the geometry associated with each feature has remained unchanged.
+The result of this join has used a spatial operation to change the attribute data associated with simple features;  the geometry associated with each feature has remained unchanged.

 ### Spatial data aggregation {#spatial-aggr}